-HIV-prevention pill can be taken as needed
+HIV pre-exposure prophylaxis can be taken as needed

 The 361 men in the new study were enrolled from France and Canada after the completion of the IPERGAY trial.
 They were told to take two doses of Truvada between two and 24 hours before sex, another dose 24 hours later and a fourth dose 24 hours after that.

-One participant who stopped taking PrEP during the roughly 18 months of follow-up was diagnosed with HIV, researchers reported last week in The Lancet HIV and at the 2017 International AIDS Society Conference on HIV Science in Paris.
+One participant who stopped taking PrEP during the roughly 18 months of follow-up was diagnosed with HIV, researchers reported July 23 in The Lancet HIV to coincide with presentation at the 2017 International AIDS Society Conference in Paris.

 The overall rate of HIV among those in the study was 0.19 cases per 100 people per year.
 That compared to 6.60 cases per 100 people per year among men who were assigned to take a dummy pill during the larger trial.